 When you blow into your bubble wand the thin film of bubble solution is stretched, but stays together because molecules of water are attracted to each other at the microscopic level.
 The water molecules want to stay as close together as possible through a phenomenon called surface tension, which makes the thin film stick together.
 The air trapped inside the bubble pushes the same amount in all directions and our beautiful bubble sphere (3D Circle) is formed!

 To see surface tension in action, try making a 3D bubble wand (like the one below) and dipping it into a bucket of bubble solution.
 If you have a spare slinky laying around, put it in a bucket of bubbles holding on to the very top.
 Lift the top of the slinky straight up out of the bucket and check out what happens next!

-Now that you and your scientists are bubble experts, share your results @ctsciencecenter on social media.
+Now that you and your scientists are bubble experts, share your results using the #ScienceAtPlay and tagging @ctsciencecenter on social media.
 We love to see the NEW experiments you come up with so we can celebrate science together!
 From all of us at the Connecticut Science Center, Happy Bubbling!!